h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 ## Command Line Apps

-- **[Monica](https://github.com/Zephrys/Monica)** - a popular commandline app that allows you to order tasty food from the comfort of your terminal.
+- **[Monica](https://github.com/Zephrys/Monica)** - a popular command line app that allows you to order tasty food from the comfort of your terminal.
 Uses the Zomato API.

-- **[Wolfe](https://github.com/h4ck3rk3y/wolfe)** - a commandlien app that makes development easier by automatically showing you the stackoverflow page of the last error you encountered.
+- **[Wolfe](https://github.com/h4ck3rk3y/wolfe)** - a command line app that makes development easier by automatically showing you the stackoverflow page of the last error you encountered.

 ## Data

 - **[Recobot](htps://github.com/h4ck3rk3y/recobot)** - a bot that generates recommendations for users of a direct connect hub.
-Got more than 600 users in the three days I ran it on my campusses direct connect hub.
+Got more than 600 users in the three days I ran it on my campuses direct connect hub.

 - **[TuneUp](https://github.com/psdh/tuneup)** - a command line tool that generates recommendations from MovieLens data, made for the information retrieval course.

 - **[WhatsintheVector](https://github.com/psdh/WhatsintheVector)** - A text search engine developed as a part of information retrieval course work.

-- **[SpamFilter](htps:/github.com/h4ck3rk3y/SpamFilter)** - A simple spam filter usign the Naive Bayes model written in python as an assignment for the machine learning course.
+- **[SpamFilter](htps:/github.com/h4ck3rk3y/SpamFilter)** - A simple spam filter using the Naive Bayes model written in python as an assignment for the machine learning course.

 ## Security